-Faculty Response to a lock-down
+Faculty Response to a LOCKDOWN

 Complete Task Make a quick check of the hallway immediately outside of the classroom door for remaining students, faculty, and staff.
 Lock the classroom door(s) and windows immediately.
+If doors can be locked from the inside, then do so.
+Many classroom door locks do not lock from the inside but all doors can be locked from the outside by key.
+All doors allow exit from the room or area even if locked.
 Close window shades (where applicable) and turn off lights.
-Ensure that all cell phones are off.
-(Faculty and staff may opt to mute their phone instead so that incoming information can be obtained).
+Ensure that all cell phones are on mute so that incoming information can be obtained.
+Do not completely turn off cell phone, as this is an emergency information source.
 Keep all students and staff quiet and sitting on the floor, away from doors and windows.

-Project a calm attitude.
+- Project a calm attitude.
 How you react to an emergency gives students clues about how to act.
 If you react with alarm, a student may become more scared.
 Advise students that an emergency exists, but do not speculate about the nature of the event or its cause.
 When safe to do so, take attendance and prepare a list of missing students and/or extra students in the room (as the situation dictates).
 Retain this list when directed to leave the classroom.
 If the classroom has a phone, do not use it to call out, unless reporting a life-threating situation.
-NOTE Ignore fire alarm activations; CBC sites will not be evacuated using this method during a lock-down .
-Directive Ignore sounds coming from outside the room and do not open the door or leave the room until you hear the predetermined CODE WORDS notifying you that is it safe to exit or your receive information from COUGAR ALERT stating that it is now safety to exit.
+NOTE Ignore fire alarm activations; CBC sites will not be evacuated using this method during a lock-down.
+Unless you smell or see smoke or fire do not evacuate.
+Directive Once you are in lockdown ignore sounds coming from outside the room and do not open the door or leave the room until you hear the predetermined CODE WORDS notifying you that is it safe to exit or you receive information from COUGAR ALERT stating that it is now safety to exit.
 Directive Pay attention to COUGAR ALERTS for timely information.
-Directive When it is safe to evacuate the facility, assist students with the process.
+Directive When it had been declared safe to evacuate the facility, assist students with the process.
 Take along roster of the persons in the room.
+HAVE NOTHING IN YOUR HANDS AS YOU EXIT.
+EXTENT ARMS UP; PALMS OUT